FIX: Windows Update Error 0x80071a91

 0x80071a91-1

-After the command runs successfully restart your system and run Windows updates now.
+After the command runs successfully, restart your system and run the Windows updates now.

 Solution 2: Deleting Common Log File System (CLFS) transaction logs

-Common Log File System (CLFS) transaction logs when are in a corrupt state, they can cause Windows updates to cause this error.
-We will simply delete them and a fresh copy will be created by Windows again.
+When Common Log File System (CLFS) transaction logs are in a corrupt state, they can cause this error in Windows updates.
+We will simply delete them, and Windows will create a fresh copy.

 To do that, press Windows key and type cmd.